grpc/proposal/L46-core-tls-credential-API.md

   TlsCredentialsOptions& operator=(const TlsCredentialsOptions& other) = delete;

   // ---- Setters for member fields ----
-  // Sets the certificate provider used to store root certificates and the
+  // Sets the certificate provider which is used to store:
+  // 1.
+The root certificates used to (cryptographically) verify peer certificate chains.
-  // certificate chain conveying the application's identity and corresponding
+  // 2.
+The certificate chain conveying the application's identity and the corresponding private key. void set_certificate_provider(
-  // private key.
-  void set_certificate_provider(
       std::shared_ptr<CertificateProviderInterface> certificate_provider);